-Whether you are actively looking for a job or just open to the idea of being contacted by recruiters in the future, start by building a solid LinkedIn profile.
-We advise:
+Whether you are actively looking for a new job or just open to the idea of being contacted by recruiters in the future, start by building a solid LinkedIn profile.

-To increase your chances of coming up in a recruiter’s / HR search, you do need to optimise your profile.
+To increase your chances of coming up in a recruiter’s / HR search, consider the following:

 KEY WORDS: Try to incorporate keywords throughout each section – as you would on your CV.
 Make sure you add these key words to the Summary, Experience and Skills sections.
 If you are not sure what keywords to use – have a look at the job adverts you are interested in to take some inspiration.